Georgia Tech Scheller MBA Essay Questions & Analysis 2024-2025

 Optional Essay

-The admissions committee believes that the required essays address issues that help us learn about you and understand your candidacy for the MBA program; however, you may provide us with any additional information pertinent to your admission that has not been previously covered in the rest of the application.
+The Admissions Committee believes that the required essays address issues that are important in learning about you and in understanding your candidacy for this MBA program.
+However, you may provide us with any information pertinent to your admission that has not been covered in the rest of the application.
 Feel free to discuss any unique aspects of your candidacy or any perceived weaknesses.
-2,000 character maximum (including spaces).
+This could include low undergraduate GPA, gaps in employment, or frequent changes in employment (as some examples).
+(500 words)

 It’s possible that there are other elements of your background that would be appropriate and not covered elsewhere in your application, for example an anticipated promotion or an element of one’s identity not covered in the program’s data forms.
 While applicants should make an effort to fully represent their candidacies within the required elements of the application, this leaves a bit of room for short exceptions.
 For those who need to address potential liabilities or inconsistencies in one’s application in this prompt, adopt a humble tone, acknowledge the issue without making excuses, and gently suggest other aspects of his or her candidacy that may help to compensate for this weakness.